 Make sure you’re aligned with your peers and employees

 Nothing ruins trust faster than inconsistency.
-If your team is learning one thing from you but hearing something else from another source, you’ll end up in an uncomfortable position where you have to explain yourself.
+If your team is learning one thing from you but hearing something else from another source, you’ll end up in an uncomfortable position where you must explain yourself.
 And while you may have spoken the truth, multiple resources with conflicting information is always a recipe for trouble.

-Address rumors
+Address rumours

 Create a structure for transparency

 Build a forum where everyone can freely exchange information.
-When employees feel that there is a channel for them to express their fears and concerns, trust is improved throughout the entire organization.
+When employees feel that there is a channel for them to express their fears and concerns, trust is improved throughout the organization.

 Know your limits

 Do you have problems with building trust in your organization?
 Are you hesitant about promoting transparency within your peers and team?
-I think I can help you.
-Connect with me for more Leadership Insights!
+I can help you.
+Let’s have a chat: https://calendly.com/inscapegreg/blog-appointment